Koldar/pmake/docs/source/index.rst

-.. pmake documentation master file, created by sphinx-quickstart on Wed Nov 18 18:50:51 2020.
+.. pmakeup documentation master file, created by sphinx-quickstart on Wed Nov 18 18:50:51 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pmake's documentation!
+Welcome to pmakeup's documentation!
 =================================

 .. toctree::